samoyed-health-foundation/website/site/content/diseases/elbow-dysplasia.md

 Elbow dysplasia should also be managed in a breeding program.
-Selecting dogs for breeding based on x-ray screening can reduce, but not eliminate elbow dysplasia, because some dogs can be \"carriers\" without exhibiting it.
+Selecting dogs for breeding based on x-ray screening can reduce, but not eliminate elbow dysplasia, because some dogs can be "carriers" without exhibiting it.
 Approximately 2-4% of Samoyeds have been found to have elbow dysplasia.
 Since there are plenty of Samoyeds without elbow dysplasia, those with any grade of the disorder should NOT be bred.
 Samoyeds with relatives with elbow dysplasia may be carriers and should not be bred unless careful consideration of their entire pedigree shows minimal risk.
-The following OFA article discusses how to use available information, including a \"vertical pedigree,\" to help make breeding decisions.
+The following OFA article discusses how to use available information, including a "vertical pedigree," to help make breeding decisions.

-[Collecting and utilizing phenotypic data to minimize disease:  A breeder\'s practical guide](http://www.offa.org/pdf/hovanart.pdf)  ![three bones rating](/img/3-bones.gif/image_preview.png)
+[Collecting and utilizing phenotypic data to minimize disease:  A breeder's practical guide](http://www.offa.org/pdf/hovanart.pdf)  ![three bones rating](/img/3-bones.gif)